 $1800/$1350 (4 students maximum), 40/30 hours (40/30 NCCAOM PDA credits including 2 each Safety and Ethics; CAB credits upon request).

 This total immersion hospital experience allows acupuncturists to ‘embed’ in the Labor and Delivery unit, working with the Acupuncture team as they collaborate with medical and nursing staff to care for patients throughout labor and delivery and postpartum.
 The 10-hour day typically begins at 9 with an interdisciplinary handoff meeting and/or rounds of the unit to identify appropriate cases for acupuncture.
 Conditions seen by the acupuncture team with acupuncture may include preterm labor, premature birth, preeclampsia, fetal demise and other less common conditions.
 Depending on the patient mix, additional procedures to be observed may include epidural analgesia administration, vaginal and Cesarean birth as well as pharmaceutical induction and augmentation of labor (with and without acupuncture).
 Course participants are able to follow individual patients over the course of their entire labor, delivery and postpartum period.
 Allowing some flexibility for the unpredictable rhythms of birth, the day typically closes at 7 with a round-up discussion of patients seen and acupuncture’s actual or potential role in case management.

-The clinical intensive work is combined with didactic material, depending on individual participants' experience levels (Birth Basics training is highly recommended).
+The clinical intensive work is combined with didactic material, depending on individual participants' experience levels (Birth Basics training is highly recommended before starting).
 Didactic content is also adjusted to students' individual learning goals, drawing on our extensive library of beginning and advanced handouts.
-Participants interested in focusing on topics such as research or establishing and managing inpatient hospital acupuncture programs may be accommodated as time allows.
+Participants interested in focusing on topics such as research, or establishing and managing inpatient hospital acupuncture programs, may be accommodated as time allows.

 Past interns on the Labor and Delivery shift